SiliconLabs/wiseconnect/examples/snippets/wireless_test/readme.md

 ## Purpose/Scope

-The Wireless Test application is a command-line interface (CLI) application designed to showcase various functionalities and capabilities of SiWx91x in different scenarios and configuration modes.
+The Wireless Test application is a Command-Line Interface (CLI) application designed to showcase various functionalities and capabilities of SiWx91x in different scenarios and configuration modes.
 It serves as a quick reference guide and a hands-on demonstration of SiWx91x core features for developers and users.

 ## Prerequisites/Setup Requirements